tmunongo/smarthired/README.md

 - **Natural Language Generation**: Using LLMs for content creation
 - **Feature Engineering**: Extracting useful information from raw data
 - **Data Pipeline Design**: From ingestion to inference

-This project gives you hands-on experience with the entire ML workflow while building something immediately useful for your career!